rbroc/eucomm-twitter/README.md

 #### TODO
-- Refit neural
-- Finalize topic (classifiers, stats, visualization)
-- Finalize XGB and transformers
-- Update logs
+- Re-fit prediction
-- Wrap up analysis and plots
+- Wrap up
-- Write up and add paraphrase example

 ### Description
 We use topic modeling to analyse discourse from EU institutions on Twitter, focusing particularly on the European Commission.